 What is scaffolding and why is it useful?

-By understanding the process properly, you can be even more intentional in your interactions with your children, and make use of all the opportunities to scaffold that come up every day.
+But by understanding the process properly, you can be even more intentional in your interactions with your children, and make use of all the opportunities to scaffold that come up every day.

 There is always a difference between what a child can do independently and what they can then do with some support (known as Vygotsky’s ‘zone of proximal development’).
 This is where scaffolding comes in, as it allows children to solve a problem or carry out a task that is beyond their current abilities.

 Practitioners are there to build a bridge between a child’s existing knowledge and their new knowledge.
 That way, children can build upon the skills they already have.
-With the right amount of assistance from you, as well as their previously mastered skills, children can perform new activities and gain new skills.
+With the right amount of assistance from you, as well as their previously mastered skills, children can perform new activities and start gaining new skills.

 The Educator’s role (that’s you!)